CivAIgentics/Jett/VOICE_LINK_NAVIGATION.md

 ```

 #### Method B: Contextual "Take Me There"
-After Jacky shows a service card, user can say:
+After Jett shows a service card, user can say:
 ```
 User: "Take me there"
 User: "Open that"